ccsnow127/ccsnow127/README.md

 <br>
 Seize the moment
 <br>
-and have a wonderful day!
+and have a wonderful rest of your day!